Chrissivert/Smart-greenhouse/protocol.md

 in an unused string, which remain untouched.
 The missing part is to actually use that data in the control panel GUI, so the user can see it.
 This has also been put a lower priority, since the GUI part is not necessarily the most important here, but the networks communication part is.

+The public and private key is a pre-defined variable inside the EncrypterDecrypter class.
+To change it to a different keypair, those variables would need to be changed inside that class.
+Then, the EncrypterDecrypter class would need to be synchronized across all clients, and the server.
+If server and client are not using the same keypair, then decryption errors would occur.